Peñafrancia Basilica

-The Peñafrancia Minor Basilica or the Minor Basilica of Our Lady of Peñafrancia (Spanish: Basílica Menor de Peñafrancia) is a Roman Catholic minor basilica located on the outskirts of Naga City — also known as the Pilgrim City and Queen City of Bicol — in the Bicol Region of the Philippines.
+The Minor Basilica and National Shrine of Our Lady of Peñafrancia, commonly known as the Peñafrancia Basilica, is a Roman Catholic minor basilica located on the outskirts of Naga City—also known as the Pilgrim City and Queen City of Bicol—in the Bicol Region of the Philippines.

 It is one of the largest Marian pilgrimage sites in Asia.
 The icon of Our Lady of Peñafrancia is enshrined in this sanctuary.
 Rev. Fr.
-Rodel Cajot is the present Rector of the Basilica, having been appointed in 2011.
+Eugene Lubigan is the present rector of the basilica, having been appointed in 2024.
 It is the only basilica in the Bicol Region and the Roman Catholic Archdiocese of Caceres.

 History

 The concept for the building came from the late Archbishop Pedro Paulo Santos y Songco in 1960.
 Construction began on April 18, 1976, but was delayed for a number of years due to financing problems and was not completed until September 1981.

 On May 22, 1982, it was initially dedicated as the Church of Nuestra Señora de Peña de Francia.
 Exactly three years later, the church was given the title of "Basilica Minore" by the Holy See after a request from the third Archbishop of Cáceres, Leonardo Z. Legaspi, O.P., D.D.